panzerdp/dmitripavlutin.com/content/posts/066-access-properties/index.md

 2. Square brackets property access: `object['property']`
 3. Object destructuring: `const { property } = object`

 Let's check in detail how each way to access the properties work.
-And understand when it makes sense to use one way or another depending on the situation.
+And understand when it's reasonable to use one way or another depending on the situation.

 ## 1. Dot property accessor